Zelak312/flaresolverr-mitm-proxy/README.md

 ### manual python

-When running flaresolverr-mitm proxy, instead of `mitmdump -s mitm.py` the --upstream parameter can be added like so `mitmdump -s mitm.py --upstream http://username:password@my-upstream-proxy:port`
+When running flaresolverr-mitm proxy, instead of `mitmdump -s mitm.py` the --mode parameter can be added like so `mitmdump -s mitm.py --mode upstream:http://username:password@my-upstream-proxy:port`